So, Are Women Getting Enough Iron From Food?

 Clearly, an iron-rich diet is recommended but not everyone, for one reason or another, will absorb as much iron from their food intake as they need.
 Supplementation provides a simple solution, but it comes at a price many women are just not willing to pay.
-Why, because oral iron supplements are often poorly absorbed and three-quarters of women taking them will experience unpleasant gastrointestinal side effects including abdominal pain, nausea, constipation or diarrhoea and heartburn.
+Why, because oral iron supplements are often poorly absorbed and three-quarters of women taking them will experience unpleasant gastrointestinal side effects of iron supplements including abdominal pain, nausea, constipation, diarrhea, and heartburn.

 So, why is Active Iron different?